xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 ![]({{site.baseurl}}/images/logging/logging-arch.png)
 _Figure 1 - Logging concepts_

-# Requirements to run locally
+# Requirements to run tutorial locally

 You can run this tutorial on your computer using [Vagrant](https://www.vagrantup.com/) and virtualization technologies.
 Topology consist of Ubuntu devbox and IOS-XRv instance.